With COVID-19 forcing people to stay home, the Netflix original “Desperados” brings adventure back into their lives

 “Desperados” is rated TV-MA and is available on Netflix.

 Medhanit Desta.
 Hi!
 I'm Medhanit and I am a junior at Blair.
-Outside of SCO, I play football and run track and I love to read/write and binge watch Netflix.
+Outside of SCO, I like to play sports and write.
 More »